MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-technician-flow.md

 > [!IMPORTANT]
 >
-> Hybrid Azure AD join requires both connectivity to the Internet and connectivity to a domain controller.
-However, connectivity to a domain controller is not needed until the user [User flow](hybrid-azure-ad-join-user-flow.md) step is run.
-Only connectivity to the Internet is required for the technician flow step.
+> The technician flow hybrid Azure AD join process requires connectivity to the Internet.
+It doesn't require connectivity to a domain controller.
+Connectivity to a domain controller to perform an on-premises domain join is not needed until the next step of [User flow](hybrid-azure-ad-join-user-flow.md) is run.

 [!INCLUDE [Technician flow](../includes/technician-flow.md)]